 When you’re hungry, you’re more likely to grab a quick and easy snack, which often isn’t the healthiest.
 Try putting the healthier foods front and center in your fridge, keeping the indulgent foods out of sight, and doing some prep work.
 The technical term for this is “choice architecture.”
 Instead of keeping the fresh fruits and veggies in the crisper, put them in clear containers at eye-level, those will grab your attention when you open the door.
 It’s also helpful to do a weekly inventory check.

 Workout at work

 There have been so many exercises developed in the last couple of years that are work friendly and easy to knock out while you’re working away.
+For example:

 Chair squats: To work out those glutes, stand about 6 inches in front of your chair and lower yourself down until your butt hits the edge, then pop back up.
 Repeat.

 Book lifts/presses: To tone those triceps, grab the heaviest book you can find around the office.
 With your elbows overhead, hold the book behind your head.
 Slowly lower the book down by your neck and then extend your arms up.
 Remember to keep elbows close to your ears.
 Repeat.

 Posture: be sure you’re always sitting with your feet flat on the ground knees bent at a 90 degree angle and shoulders rolled back.
 Keeping good posture is a workout in itself.

 Sounds too good to be true, right?
 Research shows you can increase your alertness by eating dark chocolate.
 Thanks to flavanols, which are key components in dark chocolates.
 They work in dilating blood vessels, which allows more oxygen and blood to reach important parts of the brain.
 You also feel happier and more content.
 Flavanols are also found naturally in tea leaves and in certain fruits and vegetables, but the amounts vary.